jinkajuice/final_project/README.md

 - A machine with Apple M1 and 8GB of Memory.
 - A Google Colab notebook with an L4 GPU Accelerator.

+The requirements.txt is are the libraries used for all files except for 04_ series.
+The series 04_ notebooks were developed using google colab and it is advised that they are executed there.
+Required packages are included in those notebooks.

 The files below are organised as follows:
 - hfdata_finer / hf_data_music are the Hugging Face format datasets.
 - 01_ files are the EDA notebooks.